Charles Provan

 Project Management

-As a result of my involvement with a local Professional and Businessmen’s Club and my association with the studio, for many years I have been involved in managing community art projects.
-This experience has brought many benefits to the studio and to the colleagues chosen to complete the work.
+For many years I have been involved in managing community art projects.
+This experience has brought many benefits to the studio and to the colleagues chosen to assist with the completion of the work.

-The most recent major project was ‘Glass Walls’ whose aim was to create a stained glass installation in light boxes, depicting the sweep of progress in Scotland to address domestic abuse.
-The panels, made by fellow studio member Brian Waugh, have already been on tour to various locations including Scottish Parliament, Glasgow City Chambers and the Crown Office
+The most recent major project was ‘Glass Walls’ whose original aim was to create a stained-glass installation in light boxes, depicting the sweep of progress being made in the justice response in Scotland to domestic abuse.

 Commissions

-Although my main focus now is on community work, project management, and running classes for voluntary groups, as a passionate advocator of stained glass, I do frequently get approached with enquiries for commissions.
-We are fortunate at Glasgow Glass Studios in having a wide range of specialist skills and talents under one roof.
-This is where the true ‘spirit of the membership’ comes into its own and all commissions can be completed to the highest standards.
-This in turn has helped me to develop as an artist.
+Although my main focus is now on community work, project management, and running classes for voluntary groups, as a passionate advocator of stained glass, I do frequently get approached with enquiries for commissions.
+We are fortunate at Glasgow Glass Studios in having a wide range of specialist skills and talents under one roof, so, on occasion if I am unable to take on the commission or don’t have the necessary skills I do have the benefit of being able to seek assistance from one or more of the artists in the studio.
+This ‘spirit of the membership of the studio’ has helped me over the years to develop as an artist.

 Share by: